-The Bulgarian Start-up Association (BESCO) is a non-governmental organization that acts as a bridge between startups, private and institutional investors, the government and other stakeholders in the innovation industry.
-The organization members are more than 160 from diverse sectors (including incubators, funds, co-working spaces) and work collaboratively on proposing major policy and economical improvements and measures for supporting start-ups to the public and other responsible authorities in Bulgaria.
-(Bulgarian Start-up Association, 2020)
+The Bulgarian Start-up Association (BESCO) is a non-governmental organization that acts as a bridge between start-ups, private and institutional investors, the government and other stakeholders in the innovation industry.
+The organization members are more than 160 from diverse sectors (including incubators, funds, co-working spaces) and work collaboratively on proposing major policy and economic improvements and measures for supporting start-ups to the public and other responsible authorities in Bulgaria (Bulgarian Start-up Association, 2020).

-Startup Navigator (https://www.startupnavigator.eu/) is an online platform that collects in one place comprehensive information on the startup ecosystem in Bulgaria, analyze its needs and address them.
-By providing interactive maps on startups, business services, investors, accelerators, co-working spaces and corporates, the platform helps entrepreneurs in finding information on everything needed for their starting business.
-One of the major aims of the platform is to facilitate the connection between established businesses and startups as well as other stakeholders in their journey of customer acquisition.
+Start-up Navigator (www.start-upnavigator.eu/) is an online platform that collects in one place comprehensive information on the start-up ecosystem in Bulgaria, analyzes its needs and addresses them.
+By providing interactive maps on start-ups, business services, investors, accelerators, co-working spaces and corporates, the platform helps entrepreneurs in finding information on everything needed for their starting business.
+One of the major aims of the platform is to facilitate the connection between established businesses and start-ups as well as other stakeholders in their journey of customer acquisition.